Admission & Audition

 Be sure to address each question in your essay.

-Audition results will be available within five days after the audition.
-All students will be given technique placement levels regardless of their major candidacy status.
-Students auditioning for the major program will receive a letter from the Dance Program following the audition process within two weeks following the date of the audition; students auditioning for technique placement only must contact the dance program for audition results.
+Audition results will be available within five days after in-person auditions.
+All students will be given course placement levels regardless of their major candidacy status.
+Students auditioning for the major program will receive a letter from the Dance Program following the audition process within three weeks following the date of the audition; students auditioning for technique placement only must contact the dance program for audition results.
 Audition results are valid for one academic year (i.e., two semesters).

 Prospective dance majors are encouraged to submit an application to the University of Minnesota by the priority deadline, but need NOT have received notification from the Office of Admissions before auditioning.
 Both acceptance into the University of Minnesota (by the Office of Admissions) and the Dance Program (by audition) are required to become a degree-seeking BA or BFA dance major student at the University of Minnesota.